Endangered wildlife species in India

 The One Horned Rhinoceros is one of the most Endangered Wildlife Species in India.
-Rhinoceros are also known as great Indian rhinoceros or One-horned Rhino having the biological name Rhinoceros Unicornis.
-From earlier time, they are the native of India and Nepal.
+Rhinoceros are also known as great Indian rhinoceros or One-horned rhinos having the biological name Rhinoceros Unicornis.
+From earlier times, they are native to India and Nepal.
 They are one of the largest known mammals worldwide.

 Since early time, the survival of this species is critical as their population was in decreasing & leading to their extinction.
 The greater one-horned rhinoceros have been declared vulnerable by the IUCN Red list as well.